Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 +++ Low-End PCs
-If you have a low-end but dedicated GPU, you can stick to mpv's built-in high quality scalers.
+If you use low-end hardware running a dedicated GPU, we suggest sticking to mpv's built-in `high-quality` scalers.

 In your `mpv.conf`, add the following: